Abhineet75/TDOA-Based-Localization-Using-Particle-Filters/README.md

+Here is the updated README with the new section on geometric testing integrated right before the Usage and Dependencies sections.

+***

 # TDOA-Based Static Transmitter Localization using Simulated Annealing Particle Filters

 ## Overview

 This repository contains a robust Python implementation of a Time Difference of Arrival (TDOA) localization algorithm.
 It utilizes a Simulated Annealing Particle Filter (SAPF) to accurately estimate the spatial coordinates of a static radio frequency (RF) transmitter using a network of distributed receivers.

-This work is based on the contents of the paper : POSITIONING USING TIME-DIFFERENCE OF ARRIVAL MEASUREMENTS, by Fredrik Gustafsson and Fredrik Gunnarsson, and marks my first effort in an end-to-end research to implementation, which I did with the help of one of my signal processing professors at IIT Delhi.
+This work is based on the contents of the paper: *POSITIONING USING TIME-DIFFERENCE OF ARRIVAL MEASUREMENTS*, by Fredrik Gustafsson and Fredrik Gunnarsson, and marks my first effort in an end-to-end research to implementation, which I did with the help of one of my signal processing professors at IIT Delhi.

-Standard particle filters suffer heavily from particle impoverishment when tracking static targets in highly non-convex TDOA cost functions This project solves that by dynamically modulating the measurement covariance and process noise over time, allowing the particles to effectively search the global space before converging on the Minimum Mean Square Error (MMSE) estimate.
+Standard particle filters suffer heavily from particle impoverishment when tracking static targets in highly non-convex TDOA cost functions.
+This project solves that by dynamically modulating the measurement covariance and process noise over time, allowing the particles to effectively search the global space before converging on the Minimum Mean Square Error (MMSE) estimate.

 ## Core Mathematical Concepts